Metro Vancouver's last remaining glacier is disappearing fast | CBC News

 The Coquitlam Glacier is the last of the glaciers that formed in the Metro Vancouver area during the Little Ice Age, a period of regional cooling in Europe and North America that began in the 1300s and lasted until about 1850.

 According to Dunkley, it has been the only glacier in the region for about 100 years.
-He estimates there were once about six to 10 smaller glaciers in the region during the Little Ice Age.
+He estimates there were once about six to 10 smaller glaciers in the region during the ice age.

-Dunkley says the position of the Coquitlam Glacier protected it from disappearing like the other glaciers that formed during the ice age.
+Dunkley says the position of the Coquitlam Glacier protected it from disappearing like the other glaciers that formed during that period.
 It has two pockets — a sheet of ice sloped over the mountaintop and the lower glacier nestled in a bowl of rock.
 Over the years, the rock formations shading the ice bowl have provided relative protection against fierce sunlight.

 Peter Marshall, a field hydrologist with Metro Vancouver, is measuring the glacier's retreat.
 He says even though its contribution to the reservoir is not substantial, it is a harbinger of the water-planning challenges the region may face in the future.